-During the 2020 fiscal year 1,258,666 common shares were purchased pursuant to the normal course issuer bid at a purchase price of \$9,203,263 or average price of \$7.31 per share.
+During the 2021 fiscal year no common shares were purchased pursuant to the normal course issuer bid.
 Since inception of the normal course issuer bid an average price of \$6.59 per share was paid to repurchase Exco shares.
 All shares were cancelled.
-The current normal course issuer bid expires on February 17, 2021 at which time it may be renewed.
+The current normal course issuer bid expires on February 17, 2022 at which time it may be renewed.